KrispyRen/eskomsepush/README.md

 Python wrapper for the EskomSePush API

 ## Disclaimer
 I am a beginner programmer and this is my first code commit.
-If you have better ways or find bugs in my code, please feel free to fix :)
+If you have better ways of coding it or find bugs in my code, please feel free to fix :)

 ## Functions
 - `get_status()` **get the National loadshedding schedule**